NickGrunert/master-thesis/modules/01_using_sam.typ

     Further elaboration on the generation of these surfaces can be found in @section:ndsm_analysis.

     The following strategies will be employed to break down any given surface to a set of points.
+    The implementation of each of these strategies is outlined in the appendix.

     #heading(depth: 5, numbering: none, bookmarked: false)[Random Strategy]
     The initial concept was to utilise any arbitrary point, randomly chosen within a specified surface.